+ID 858

-ID Manager 858 Raynes, Andrew
+Manager Raynes, Andrew

 Handler Page, Mr Simon

 Opened 01/02/2016

 Consequence (current) Major - 4

-Likelihood (current) Likely - 3
+Likelihood (current) Unlikely - 2

-Risk level (current) Extreme Risk
+Risk level (current) High Risk

 Risk level (Target) High Risk

-Rating (current) 12
+Rating (current) 8

-Description "If" the trusts EPR is not being actively developed and a pathway to migrate to a replacement system cannot be achieved in a timely manner, "Then" there a strategic risk to the organisation as the EPR may not support corporate objectives, impacting productivity, clinical safety, benefits realization, and overall ambitions for data as part of the digital strategy "Ultimately" leading to loss of competitive advantage for the organisation and potential patient safety issues
+Description "If" the Trust's EPR is not being actively developed and a pathway to migrate to a replacement system cannot be achieved in a timely manner, "Then" there a strategic risk to the organisation as the EPR may not support corporate objectives, impacting productivity, clinical safety, benefits realization, and overall ambitions for data as part of the digital strategy "Ultimately" leading to loss of competitive advantage for the organisation and potential patient safety issues

-Controls in place a)Continue to utilise current EPR to support trusts strategy through clinical engagement and governance structures b)Assess EPR developments utilising a benefits methodology, to drive benefits from current system c)Identification of future options for EPR, assessment of capability of future state EPR to understand potential new benefits and any gaps within any new system d)Contract and relationship management of Dedalus, to maximise this relationship e)soft market analysis to understand cost of change and cost of ownership of any new system f)Engage with ICS and central teams to understand funding available to RPH to enable any transition to ether another Dedalus EPR or an EPR from another provider
+Controls in place a)Continue to utilise current EPR to support trusts strategy through clinical engagement and governance structures b)Assess EPR developments utilising a benefits methodology, to drive benefits from current system c)Identification of future options for EPR, assessment of capability of future state EPR to understand potential new benefits and any gaps within any new system d)Contract and relationship management of Dedalus, to maximise this relationship e) Soft market analysis to understand cost of change and cost of ownership of any new system f)Engage with ICS and central teams to understand funding available to RPH to enable any transition to ether another Dedalus EPR or an EPR from another provider

-Risk Assessors recommended actions to further reduce the risk Increased clinical engagement to deliver local optimization of the EPR where possible to avoid losing technological ground to mitigate risks, Assess optimisations that do not require input from Dedalus or that can be delivered outside the core EPR Deep dive into Orbis functionality to ensure it is fully ready for use in UK - especially in EPMA space (this looks furthest from being ready).
-Look to drive competitive advantage through the partnership by shaping the anglicisation of Orbis in specialty areas Further indepth report and risk list for remaining on Lorenzo till end of current contract.
+Risk Assessors recommended actions to further reduce the risk 1)Increased clinical engagement to deliver local optimization of the EPR where possible to avoid losing technological ground to mitigate risks, 2)Assess optimisations that do not require input from Dedalus or that can be delivered outside the core EPR 3)Deep dive into Orbis functionality to ensure it is fully ready for use in UK - especially in EPMA space (this looks furthest from being ready).
+4)Look to drive competitive advantage through the partnership by shaping the anglicisation of Orbis in specialty areas 5)Further indepth report and risk list for remaining on Lorenzo till end of current contract.

 Assurance a)Clinical safety case and ongoing work of Digital Clinical safety meeting which reports to QRMG b)Digital governance structures and groups which give strategic oversight on EPR c)Contract meetings with Dedalus to escalate EPR concerns, risks and develop plans to mitigate/manage these risks d)Partnership agreement and first of type offer from Dedalus that they will cover much of the RPH costs for migration to Orbis e)Soft intelligence regarding frontline digitisation funding to give open options to organisation of EPR, agreement from central team to downgrade RPH from class 3 not applicable for funding to level 2 which would allow some funding (approx. £6m), this funding is not certain and would require ICS support f)Review of the Orbis evaluation by Gartner and HIC both suggested the methodology of assessment was sound and concurred with initial recommendations that Orbis looked like a system that would fit in the financially envelope and deliver a usable system.

 Gaps in Assurance Dedalus decision to stop development of Lorenzo Clinical, Anglicization gap for Orbis, is it ready for UK market

 Levels of Assurance (182) Adequate

 BAF risks - Does this risk have an action plan on Datix?
 (179) Yes

-Progress notes [Page, Mr Simon -30/07/2024] no change
+Progress notes [Page, Mr Simon - 14/10/2024] Risk reduced based on OBC progress and independent affordability clarification in the absence of FD funding

 Committee Responsible for the Risk Digital Strategic Board, Strategic Projects Committee, The Board

-Date last reviewed 30/07/2024
+Date last reviewed 14/10/2024

-Review date 30/08/2024
+Review date 14/11/2024

 Directorate Digital

 Trust Objectives 2022-24 1.
 Deliver clinical excellence, 2.
 Grow pathways with partners, 3.
 Offer positive staff experience